rutar-academic/rutar.org/content/writing/using-closure-traits-to-simplify-rust-api.md

     fn render<'a>(&self, item: &'a T) -> Self::Str<'a>;
 }
 ```
-I would like to discuss my thought process behind this choice, and mainly why my API decisions differ from the much more popular [skim](https://docs.rs/skim/latest/skim) picker library.
+I would like to discuss my thought process behind this choice, and mainly why this API differs from the much more popular [skim](https://docs.rs/skim/latest/skim) picker library.
 Instead of just explaining the benefits of such a choice, let's work our way through some alternative approaches and see how this solution arises.

 ## No generics
 The first possibility, and certainly the simplest possible choice, is simply to have a concrete type within the picker that the item must be rendered as.
-For instance, one might require that all items are sent to the picker as a `String`.
+For instance, one might require that all items are sent to the picker as a `String`, or some other internal representation.
 Internally, for performance reasons, this can be quite ideal: since a matcher engine must perform a large number of score computations every time the query string changes, having an optimized internal representation can greatly improve performance.

 However, there are quite a few issues with this approach.